controlmyspace/Laula-Coding-Three-Final-Submission/README.md

 # Laula Nassi - Portfolio Website

 This is my portfolio site built with accessibility in mind.
 It's fully responsive & works on pretty much any device.
--
+It includes the tasks from all the weeks, figma task from week 4 is in a link in the documentation.

 ## What's in here